Part of the Oxford Instruments Group

 About the Author

-Robin Blagg is an applications scientist at Oxford Instruments Magnetic Resonance, where he works on developing applications for the X-Pulse broadband benchtop NMR spectrometer.
+Robin Blagg is the applications team leader at Oxford Instruments Magnetic Resonance.
 Robin completed his first degree at the University of York, then obtained his PhD in organometallic chemistry at the University of Bristol, and then undertook post-doctoral research at the Universities of Sussex, Manchester, and East Anglia; before joining Oxford Instruments in October 2020.
 Robin is a member of the Royal Society of Chemistry (RSC), and serves on the committee of the RSC NMR Discussion Group.

 Contact us